Life insurance is important.

 A funeral alone costs an average of $10,000 and many families do not have enough cash in their emergency funds to make up for the lost income.

 Even a $100K life insurance policy is better than no policy.
 The unexpected death of a breadwinner can bring financial devastation to a family.
 A funeral alone costs an average of $10,000 and many families do not have enough cash in their emergency funds to make up for the lost income.

 Underwriting is when the insurance company evaluates the risk of accepting potential clients.
 This process decides how much coverage the client can receive, how much they should pay for it, or whether to even accept the risk and insure them.
 The underwriters look over your unique profile for both health and lifestyle factors such as depression, anxiety, diabetes, speeding tickets and/or DUIs, scuba diving, etc.

-Quotacy is an agency that works with multiple carriers and one that asks you these questions on the front end so they can direct you to the best carrier for your circumstances.
+Quotacy is an agency that works with multiple life insurance companies and one that asks you these questions on the front end so they can direct you to the best company for your circumstances.
 Asking these questions before sending in a formal application will ensure you apply to the best carrier the first time and you will be able to know your estimated premium costs before applying, versus finding out halfway through the process.

 Underwriting takes time.

 The life insurance underwriting process is partly a waiting game if you want to receive the lowest prices.
 Most policies are put in force 4-6 weeks after you formally apply.
 Your responsibility includes a phone call to confirm the information on your application, which takes about 30 minutes, and finding the time for a health examiner to meet with you.

 Behind the scenes, your medical records from your doctors may be ordered and a lot of paperwork is processed.
 Sometimes hospitals and doctor offices wait a month or longer before sharing your records, so it is much less stressful if you prepare yourself ahead of time embracing the fact that it may take a while for your life insurance policy to be approved and put in force.